ThatOSDeveloper/iOS-Unsigned/README.md

 We back up the `activation_records` from your main OS prior to downgrading your device, so please make sure your main OS is activated before using this tool.

-## Troubleshooting
+## Troubleshooting (only for iOS 7 and 8 unless said otherwise)

    ### Deep sleep, device won't turn on after locking it, have to reboot.
    The issue that causes deep sleep is unfortunately **unfixable**.
 There is, however, a workaround to this:

    Install the tweak "Insomnia" from BigBoss repo or "Fiona" from the repo https://julioverne.github.io

    *Note: This does slightly affect battery life due to the way it works.
-You probably aren't using this script for battery life though, are you.
+You probably aren't using this script for battery life though, are you.*

    ### Unable to connect to WiFi networks, incorrect password.
    This is caused by an issue that's *impossible* to fix.
 You need to connect to an open WiFi network